 - Click the name of the group you added, then click the Add skills button.

-- Select the Zoom for Alexa skill, then click the Add button.
+- Select the Alexa For Zoom Rooms skill, then click the Add button.

 Note: Instructions are available in the Managing Conferencing Providers section of the Alexa for Business Administration Guide.